About ESUKU DEVELOPMENT FOUNDATION (EDF)

 The Board may organise annual stakeholder forums to present audited accounts, programme outcomes, and strategic priorities, thereby fostering transparency, learning, and community ownership.

-The Board of Trustees (hereinafter referred to as “the Board”) is the apex governing body responsible for AMF’s strategic direction, policy oversight, and institutional integrity.
+The Board of Trustees (hereinafter referred to as “the Board”) is the apex governing body responsible for EDF’s strategic direction, policy oversight, and institutional integrity.

 Inaugural Trustees: